By Tharmini Kenas email@example.com

 The United Nations has drawn up 17 Sustainable Development Goals to be achieved by 2030, including one that calls for gender equality.
 Among others, the goal of “achieving gender equality and empower all women and girls” involves property ownership and control over land.
 It is to address the fact that many women around the world are victims of religious and customary systems that deny them their rights to property ownership.

-While religious and customary laws have granted equal ownership of property to couples, women are often found to be treated unjustly based on custom and tradition.
+While religious and customary laws have granted equal ownership of the property to couples, women are often found to be treated unjustly based on custom and tradition.

 This then raises the following questions: